 A coffee pod is less expensive than a K-Cup, capsule, disc or other single-serve plastic container.

-You’ll always save money by using a more traditional brewing system, such as a French press, a filter cone or even a drip brewer.
+You’ll always save money by using a more traditional brewing method, such as a French press, or other hands-on coffee brewing options.

-Signing up for a coffee club saves you money on your coffee, and you get home delivery.
+Signing up for a coffee club can save you money on your coffee, and you get home delivery.

 Buying good coffee is a bit like buying good wine.
 On special occasions you might splurge on a really good wine.
 But most of the time you choose a decent wine you know you’ll appreciate and enjoy.

 It’s the same with coffee.
 On special occasions you can serve an outstanding, single-origin coffee.
 (You can even designate Sunday mornings as special occasions, if you want.)

 For the rest of the week, find a lower-cost blend that is better than regular supermarket coffee, but won’t cost you as much as your favorite.

 Another point worth raising is single-origin coffees are not automatically superior to coffee blends.
 In the hands of a good roaster, a blend of different coffee beans can create an excellent coffee.

 The first step towards saving money of coffee is always to stop buying at high-end coffee shops and start brewing your own gourmet coffee at home.

 Having done that, if you still need to cut back, choose one or more of the three suggestions above.